charneykaye/encode-fmp4-demo/README.md

       firstSampleFlags: null
 ```

-The MP4 is created without error.
+My implementation creates an MP4 without error.
 But when I try to use IsoFile to read it back, I see:

 ```
 A cast to int has gone wrong.
 Please contact the mp4parser discussion group (3724673092)